MrEnder0/Regy-Bot/README.md

 ### IPM

-IPM is a system that allows the bot to detect raids and automatically ban the raiders.
+IPM is a system that allows Regy to detect raids and automatically ban the raiders.
 It works by scanning messages, whenever it moderates a user it will add a tally for the server which resets every minute.
-If the tally reaches a certain threshold it will sent a ping (alert) to the staff inside the logging channel notifying them of a possible raid so that they can take appropriate action based on the situation.
+If the server tally passes a certain threshold it will sent a alert (ping) to the staff inside the logging channel notifying them of a possible raid so that they can take appropriate action based on the situation.

 ### RTI